 The Minnesota Constitution states that the size of the Legislature must be prescribed by law, therefore the Legislature determines the size of the Legislature (Minnesota Constitution, Article IV - Legislative Department).

 The Minnesota Legislature has 67 senators and 134 representatives for a total of 201 members.
 The size of the Legislature has changed over time.
 Since statehood the lowest number of members was 63 and the highest was 202.
+The House Public Information Office's Minnesota State Government Series: State Lawmakers goes into more detail about the number of legislators and the size of legislative districts.

 Legislative district lines are redrawn every ten years, following the decennial U.S. Census.
 Each state uses the census data to draw its legislative boundaries.
 The courts have held that each district must be nearly equal in population size.
 In Minnesota, and in most other states, the Legislature is charged with redistricting.
 In nine states, it is done by an independent commission, and in Alaska, the governor must redistrict.